1stWorldMaster/abw506/README.md

 run the main.py

-1. Check for raw package in the folder named package
-2.  if not present downlaod else continue
-3. Check if the venv is not present
-4. If not present load it then
-5. check for the packages if not presenet run for pip install -r requirenment.txt
-6. Check if model is present or not
-7. if model is present then load it and continue
-8. continue with the code by running python main.py

 1. Check for downlaod package in the folder python-3.11.tar(maybe)
 2. if not present downlaod it else continue
 3. if not downloaded , download it using apt